manoverboard/AndrewBoardman/about.md

   that are helpful and meaningful.
 I send a lot of emails.
 In my spare time, I draw and write.
 I'm developing a book on design responsibility.
 I recently taught design at Red River College.
 And I have a family that I adore.</p><p>What else?
 I cut my teeth by designing Barneys New York’s first e-commerce site.
-I have a degree from Brown University and an M.F.A. from SUNY Albany.
+I hold a degree from Brown University and an M.F.A. from SUNY Albany.
 I received a Fulbright Fellowship and a NYFA Fellowship.
 I also worked at The Rockefeller Foundation for many years.
-  Today, I live in Winnipeg, in Canada.</p><p>It took about 13.8 billion years for me to get here.
+  Today, I live in Winnipeg, Canada.</p><p>It took about 13.8 billion years for me to get here.
 If you desire, go ahead and <a href="mailto:andrew@manoverboard.com" title="email andrew boardman">email me</a>.</p>
 menu:
   navigation: